nabeel-oz/qlik-py-tools/docs/README.md

 The current implementation includes:

+- Clustering : Implemented using [HDBSCAN](https://hdbscan.readthedocs.io/en/latest/comparing_clustering_algorithms.html), a modern clustering algorithm that is great for exploratory data analysis.
 - Time series forecasting : Implemented using [Facebook Prophet](https://research.fb.com/prophet-forecasting-at-scale/), a modern library for easily generating good quality forecasts.
 - Seasonality and holiday analysis: Also using Facebook Prophet.
 - Linear correlations : Implemented using Pandas.